bu-rcs/Intro_to_SCC/code/python/Troubleshooting.md

 [scc1$ ~] <b>du -h --max-depth=1</b>
 </code></pre>

-If you find that your `.local` or `.conda`, you probably use your home directory to install Python packages.
+If you find that your `.local` or `.conda` are large, you probably use your home directory to install Python packages.
 Read our [Python Documentation](https://www.bu.edu/tech/support/research/software-and-programming/common-languages/python/python-installs/) to learn how to change the location of Python package installation.

 ## Check your `.bashrc` file